-should be detained and that better systems need to be designed to reduce the number of vulnerable people detained.
-However, the policy guidance issued in response the report, which also fulfilled the requirements of Section 59 of the Immigration Act 2016, makes it more difficult to secure release based for example on their experiences of torture or of their deteriorating mental health.366 The definition in the Adults at Risk policy was more limited than that provided in the UN Convention against Torture (UNCAT).
-In a case brought by Medical Justice the definition in this new policy was challenged; the case was heard in March 2017 and judgment delivered in October 2017.367 At the initial stage the Home Office was ordered to revert to the more generous UNCAT definition, which as the case was successful, remains the policy.
+Following the Shaw Review in January 2016, 416 NGOs expected that guidance would follow the main message of the report - that fewer people should be detained and that better systems need to be designed to reduce the number of vulnerable people detained.
+However, the policy guidance issued in response the report, which also fulfilled the requirements of Section 59 of the Immigration Act 2016, makes it more difficult to secure release based for example on their experiences of torture or of their deteriorating mental health.
+417 The definition in the Adults at Risk policy was more limited than that provided in the UN Convention against Torture (UNCAT).
+In a case brought by Medical Justice the definition in this new policy was challenged; the case was heard in March 2017 and judgment delivered in October 2017.
+418 The Immigration Rules were amended to reflect the new definition of torture.
+419 The Adults at Risk policy has also been revised.
+420 The Independent Chief Inspector of Borders and Immigration is conducting an annual review of adults at risk in Immigration Detention but the government has yet to publish the first year's report.